Section 16 Lesson 3 | Double negative. También vs. tampoco - Abriqqi.com - Spanish tutorial

 También vs. tampoco

-Let’s have a look at two Spanish adverbs, también and tampoco.
+Let’s have a closer look at two Spanish adverbs, también and tampoco.
 They have the same meaning, but the first one is used in affirmative sentences, and the second one is used in negative sentences.

 también – also